Kelly Clarkson: Philanthropy

-In April 2007, Clarkson took part in "Idol Gives Back", a fundraiser for people in poverty in both Africa and the U.S., performing "Up to the Mountain" along with Jeff Beck.
-She would also perform a five-song set later that year on the American leg of Live Earth concerts opting for environmental awareness about climate change.
-She has served as ambassador for the March of Dimes since she was on American Idol, raising money regularly and assisting in volunteer service, having walked for "March for Babies", for the cause of improvement of the health of mothers and babies.
-Clarkson, additionally, got involved in the organization "Houses of Hope", who take care and build orphanages for children in South Africa who have been affected by HIV/AIDS, abuse and poverty.
-She has visited those children and also participated in "A Night for Hope" fund-raiser concert (held by Clarkson's background vocal singers, Jill and Kate), where she performed a song she wrote after her trip to South Africa, "You Still Won't Know What It's Like".
-Clarkson also supports the charities Save the Children, UNICEF, "Do Something" and "STOMP Out Bullying" and music causes like the Save the Music Foundation.
+In April 2007, Clarkson took part in "Idol Gives Back", a fundraiser for people in poverty in Africa and the U.S., performing "Up to the Mountain" with Jeff Beck.
+She also performed a five-song set later that year on the American leg of Live Earth concerts promoting environmental awareness about climate change.
+She has served as ambassador for the March of Dimes since she was on American Idol, raising money regularly and assisting in volunteer service, having walked for "March for Babies" for the cause of improvement of the health of mothers and babies.
+Clarkson also got involved in the organization Houses of Hope, which builds orphanages for children in South Africa affected by HIV/AIDS, abuse, and poverty.
+She has visited those children and also participated in "A Night for Hope" fund-raiser concert (held by Clarkson's background vocal singers, Jill and Kate), performing a song she wrote after her trip to South Africa, "You Still Won't Know What It's Like".
+Clarkson also supports the charities Save the Children, UNICEF, "Do Something" and "STOMP Out Bullying", and music causes like the Save the Music Foundation.

 Clarkson had a ranch in Texas for unwanted animals, which included amputee goats, blind dogs, and horses that survived colic; there are more than 80 animals at the sanctuary.
 She helped provide veterinary care for them and found them an adoptive family.
-Clarkson performed in a benefit concert on March 1, 2013, supporting the Omaha based Opportunity Education Foundation, an organization that provides access to education for children around the world, stating "Education was a key part of my childhood, and I am better for it.
+On March 1, 2013, she performed in a benefit concert supporting the Omaha-based Opportunity Education Foundation, which provides access to education for children around the world, saying, "Education was a key part of my childhood, and I am better for it.
 Anything for education I am really into and especially for kids.
 A lot of people don't have computers, and they can't afford them.
 Without education, you get far behind.
 As long as they have a chance, you know, I think that's important.
 I want every kid to have a chance."
-In 2013, Clarkson teamed up with State Farm Insurance to support teen safe driving as a part of Celebrate My Drive program.
-In 2013, Clarkson supported Feeding America, The Ad Council and their Child Hunger PSA Campaign, which provides food for children facing hunger.
-Also in 2013, Clarkson participated in Green Mountain Coffee's Great Coffee, Good Vibes, Choose Fair Trade campaign by traveling to coffee farms in Peru to draw attention to the importance of being Fair Trade Certified.
+In 2013, Clarkson teamed with State Farm Insurance to support teen safe driving as a part of Celebrate My Drive program, and supported Feeding America and The Ad Council and its Child Hunger PSA Campaign, which provides food for children facing hunger.
+Also in 2013, she participated in Green Mountain Coffee's Great Coffee, Good Vibes, Choose Fair Trade campaign, traveling to coffee farms in Peru to draw attention to the importance of Fair Trade certification.